-One way to support your remote workers at this time is a company-wide phone system.
+One way to support your remote workers is a company-wide phone system.

 Phone systems can either be in the form of a cloud based Voice over Internet Protocol (VoIP) or VoIP private branch exchange (PBX).
 The VoIP PBX is a more modern version of the traditional PBX, using your broadband or data connection to receive calls.
 As there’s no hardware to install, it’s cheaper than the traditional version.
 VoIP gives you a higher quality of phone call and is free across multiple sites.